ayush88688/housing-data-analytics-project/README.md

 ## Dashboard
 The interactive dashboard helps analyze housing trends and provides insights for real estate analysts and company executives.

+## Project Output
+Screenshots and output of the dashboard are included in the repository.

 ## Tableau Dashboard Link
 https://public.tableau.com/views/DAproject_17729600115140/ABCCompanyHousingMarketAnalysisDashboard